Is It Painful To Die From Liver Failure Due To Alcoholism?

 Is Liver Failure Painful?

-According to data from 2018, nearly half of the 83,517 deaths due to liver disease involved alcohol.
+According to data from 2018, nearly half of the 83,517 deaths due to alcohol involved liver disease.
 About 48 percent of cirrhosis deaths were alcohol-related in 2013.
 One in three liver transplants was the result of liver disease due to alcohol.

-Addiction treatment and the medications available to those struggling with addiction have been improving exponentially.
-It is important to seek treatment as soon as addiction is acknowledged by the person struggling with addiction, alcoholism included.
+Addiction treatment and the medications available to those living with addiction have been improving exponentially.
+It is important to seek treatment as soon as addiction is acknowledged.

 The Four Stages of Alcoholism